-The SHWEQ Department in support of the People and Culture department will act as a point of contact to administer this policy and procedure requirements.
+The SHWEQ Department in support of the People department will act as a point of contact to administer this policy and procedure requirements.

-Stonbury will conduct all drug screening via oral swabs/saliva samples/sweat samples and urine samples and all alcohol screening via an Intoxemeter.
+Stonbury will conduct all drug screening via the Intelligent Fingerprint equipment and all alcohol screening via an Intoxemeter.